yashsinha1611/sfdocs_Build_AI/docs/Alerts_notifications/Notifications/Create_Notification_Channel/email.md

 ​             c.
 You will receive a test email .

+:::note

-:::note Where's the receiver's email id?
+Where's the receiver's email id?

-Receriver email id is configured in Step 3: Map Alerts to Notification Channel.
-For each alert, a differnt receiver id can be configured if required.
+Receiver email id is configured in Step 3: Map Alerts to Notification Channel.
+For each alert, a different receiver id can be configured if required.

 :::